-In the MPLS over OTN both network layers can be combined using either the overlay or the peer interconnection model [6].
+In the MPLS over OTN both network layers can be combined using either the overlay or the peer interconnection model [10].
 In the overlay model, the MPLS and the optical layer are controlled separately and each layer has its own instance of the control plane.
 There are two separate routing processes in the network: the MPLS layer routes LSPs in the logical topology using either existing lightpaths or requesting a new lightpath directly connecting LSP endpoints from the optical layer; then the optical layer routes the lightpaths in the physical topology.
 In the peer model, a single control plane controls both the MPLS and the optical layer.
 There is one routing process which runs across both layers and logical and physical links are considered jointly in route selection.
+As a result, the routing process can use some existing ligtpaths and simultaneously create additional lightpaths on physical links to achieve the most optimal route selection.

-Most previous studies on the routing implementation either with the overlay [2] or the peer interconnection model [7]-[9] concentrate exclusively on analyzing the blocking probability of a given routing approach under dynamic traffic conditions.
+Most previous studies on routing implementation either with the overlay [3] or the peer interconnection model [11]-[13] concentrate exclusively on analyzing the blocking probability of a given routing approach under dynamic traffic conditions.
 There are however no analyses showing their performance in terms of network resources consumption.
 Our objective is to implement the concepts of sequential and integrated routing as network optimization problems and to compare the use of network resources achieved with both methods.
 The considered network resources include:

-- In the MPLS layer:

-amount of packet processing in routers which is proportional to the volume of transit traffic at each router (i.e. neither originating nor terminating in a router); by minimizing it we improve the router throughput and minimize the
+- In the MPLS layer: - Amount of packet processing in routers which is proportional to the volume of the transit traffic at each router (i.e. neither originating nor terminating in a router); by minimizing it we improve the router throughput and minimize the packet queuing delay. - Number of IP/optical interfaces in routers which constitute a significant part of the configuration cost; - In the optical layer: - Number of wavelengths and wavelength-switching equipment used to route a given set of lightpaths in the physical topology.